 Some medication options you may wish to consider are:

-- Menopausal Hormone Therapy (MHT): Or hormone replacement therapy (HRT), this medication can aid with menopause symptoms, also preventing bone loss that occurs with menopause.
+- menopausal hormone therapy (MHT), or hormone replacement therapy (HRT): This type of medication can aid with menopause symptoms, also preventing bone loss that occurs with menopause.
 There are risks associated with HRT that may be more prominent for some women.
 It is important to remember that while HRT has been shown to increase the risks of some diseases, the benefits of HRT for some women may outweigh the risks of disease.
 Talk to your gynecologist about whether these medications will be helpful for treating your menopausal symtpoms.

 Water-based vaginal lubricants (not petroleum jelly) or a vaginal estrogen cream or tablet can be utilized in order to relieve vaginal discomfort or dryness.